At-risk of physical or sexual violence

 To be a teacher.

-Your sponsorship ensures Mahima is enrolled in school and receiving a good education.
-It also ensures she is receiving ongoing counseling and support from our social workers who are teaching her the worth and value of being a girl!
+Thanya is safe and your sponsorship ensures she is enrolled in school rather than becoming a child laborer.
+It also provides her with ongoing support and counseling from our social workers who are teaching her the value of being a girl!